-Newly acquired subsidiaries, partially or fully owned by PMI, are included in our reporting as soon as the appropriate processes and systems are implemented to enable consistent data collation and group-level consolidation.
+Newly acquired subsidiaries, consolidated by PMI, are included in our reporting as soon as the appropriate processes and systems are implemented to enable consistent data collation and group-level consolidation.

-Additionally, operations or products related to joint ventures, partnerships, or license agreements are excluded from the scope of all performance measures, unless otherwise indicated.
+Additionally, operations or products related to joint ventures, partnerships, or license agreements are excluded from the scope of all performance measures. unless otherwise indicated.

-Following the deconsolidation of PMI's Canadian subsidiary, Rothmans, Benson & Hedges Inc. (RBH), effective March 22, 2019, PMI reports the volume of brands sold by RBH for which other PMI subsidiaries are the trademark owner.
-These include HEETS, Next, Philip Morris, and Rooftop.
+Following the deconsolidation of PMI's Canadian subsidiary, Rothmans, Benson & Hedges Inc. (RBH), effective March 22, 2019, PMI continues to report the volume and corresponding royalty revenue of brands sold by RBH for which other PMI subsidiaries are the trademark owner.
+These include HEETS.
+Next.
+Philip Morris. and Rooftop.